Assonance

 A special case of assonance is rhyme, in which the endings of words (generally beginning with the vowel sound of the last stressed syllable) are identical—as in fog and log or history and mystery.
 Vocalic assonance is an important element in verse.
 Assonance occurs more often in verse than in prose; it is used in English-language poetry and is particularly important in Old French, Spanish, and the Celtic languages.

+Put another way, assonance is a rhyme, the identity of which depends merely on the vowel sounds.
+Thus, an assonance is merely a syllabic resemblance.
+For example, in W. B. Yeats poem, The Wild Swans at Coole (poem), Yeats rhymes the word swan with the word stone, hence assonance.

 Examples

 English poetry is rich with examples of assonance and/or consonance: